Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_matt.md

 - **What Can Be Improved:** I would like to see whether altering the categories - subreddits, the score will be going up or down.
 It seems like politics influence a lot in your model.
 That may be a one option.

 - **What I Learned:** A complete progress for machine learning practice.
 That's really helpful in designing ML project.

+### Patrick's entry:
+11.4.2019
+- **What I Liked:** Cool topic, nice visualizations, easy to follow notebook and overall well organized.
+It's nice that you tried both the cross validation and train/test split methods for your ML.
+- **What Can be Improved:** It would be nice to see if there is any sort of correlation between post content and score?
+If you did try that it may be a good idea to limit the domain to just one sub to make the correlation clearer.
+Also your sample size seems fairly small, you may have gotten better results with more posts.
+- **What I Learned:** Lots of different ways to use ML.